 On the drive to Genoa Ginger and Nutmeg encountered a vento forte (strong wind) that had a definite cooling effect.
 Walking through the narrow streets of the historic centre was much like pushing through a wind tunnel, Nutmeg had to buy a winter hat.
 The city has some fabulous sites and beautifully preserved buildings.
 However, this is a city where “tourist beware” is key.
 Just off the Via Garibaldi and the Piazza de Ferrari one can easily stubble into the labyrinth of narrow, dark and uninviting alleyways.
 Hold on to your wallet, purse and other valuables.
 One of the local wondering police patrols warned Ginger that his camera might be safer hidden.
 Certainly, one short afternoon in Genoa is not enough to do the city justice.
 Ginger and Nutmeg only had time to walk the historic streets and take some photos before heading back to the hotel for a cocktail.

 Genoa is one of many Italian cities where the cocktail (apero) is institutional.
 The hotel was a bit too quiet so Ginger and Nutmeg headed across the street to the very lively Mattoni Rossi (bar/restaurant).
 The restaurant specialty is pizza, they were full so it was “suggested” that a drink in the bar might be a good idea (ever heard that line before?).
-The narrow bar was worth the visit, on a Friday night, it is standing room only, there are lots of very salty bar snacks and the crowd is good fodder for people watching.
+The narrow bar was worth the visit; on a Friday night, it is a standing room only, there are lots of very salty bar snacks, and the crowd is good fodder for people-watching.
 Typical Genoese bar snacks include pesto, focaccia and farrinata (chickpea flour and ricotta cheese).
-The bar scene was friendly and clearly a neighborhood haunt.
+The bar scene was friendly and a neighbourhood haunt.

-In the end Genoa has many faces: historical centre, tourist destination, port-based economy, rough edges and a warm heart.
-There are more beautiful photos in Galleries if you are interested.
+In the end, Genoa has many faces: a historical centre, a tourist destination, a port-based economy, rough edges, and a warm heart.
+If you are interested, there are more beautiful photos in the Galleries.

 Food Travel Tags: